ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/sticky.md

 definitely rethink what we are doing!
 This idea should not be used in actual production code.

-However, for prototyping in notebooks this method enables us to quickly enable decorators with state (such as `jit`) without trying a more canonical solution such as persistent storage.
-I personally use this method in notebooks and then delete the `sticky_definition` decorator once the code is moved into a module.
+However, for prototyping (including in places like a REPL) this method enables us to quickly enable decorators with state (such as `jit`) without trying a more canonical solution such as persistent storage.
+Sometimes coming up with that robust saving state challenge can take quite a while in its own right!

 # References